 Throughout the course you will be required to work on various Application Assignments.
-All assignments must be done independently, must be typed as a Word document, and due according to the schedule.
+All assignments must be done independently, must be typed and saved as a Word document, and due according to the schedule.
 Hand-written and scanned, emailed, or late assignments will NOT be allowed.
 See How to Submit Application Assignment video in Blackboard for specific details and requirements.
+All assignments in this course which are written assignments are required to be submitted as Word documents ONLY.
+Assignments which are not in this format will not be graded, receive a grade of zero, and students will not be allowed to resubmit work.